 The desktop version needs roughly 120 MB disk space, the Android version about 80 MB and the IOS version about 10 MB.

 In order to obtain a consistent user interface on all devices, we decided to deliver a chromium based rendering engine with both Android and Desktop releases of the application.

 We rely on user feedback, open source cooperation and constant monitoring to improve our product.
 If you meet any problems, though, make sure to contact us contactus [at] tagspaces.org or report an issue at GitHub

 We are offering two editions of the desktop application.
 The first one ist called TagSpaces Community or simply TagSpaces, it will always be free and is available on our download section.
 The second one is known as TagSpaces Pro and is a paid software.
 A comparison of both editions can be found on product page.

-Yes, we are offering paid version of TagSpaces for Android on Google Play.
+Yes, we are offering a version of TagSpaces for Android on Google Play.